Community groups across Queensland will share a $95,000 grants pool to support Queensland Mental Health Week (QMHW) from 5 to 13 October.

 “Mental health and wellbeing is the foundation for flourishing individuals, families and communities, but it is not an automatic state – it’s something we all have to work at to maintain.”

-Mr Frkovic said one in every four Queenslanders was likely to experience a mental illness this year.
+Mr Frkovic said one in every five Queenslanders was likely to experience a mental illness this year.

 “This makes increased community awareness and understanding more important than ever.

 “Mental illness is a whole-of-community issue that has no social barriers—it can affect any one of us, at any time,” he said.

 Depression and anxiety are the two most common mental illnesses, and psychological problems are the most common ailment treated by GPs.

 “It’s only a very small proportion of Queenslanders – about three per cent – who will experience a severe mental illness, and most people who experience one live full and satisfying lives as members of the community,” Mr Frkovic said.